gerrymandr/Ising/n_by_n/_README.txt

 18x18_districts_final,pdf
 For purely informational purposes, this shows the last districting plan generated in one of the random walks from _n_by_n_v1.

+minichainfinal.py
+Does Markov chain on the input files, which are distribution of minority plans:
+18x18_parties_clustered.csv
+18x18_parties_striped.csv
+18x18_parties_uniform.csv

+matrix_maker.py
+File that contains code.
+That will turn each row from the output file of minichainfinal.py into an 18by18 matrix.